santureddy/AWS-SAA-C02-Course/README.md

 - Multi-attach feature of **io1**
   - Can create a multi shared volume.
 - Region resilient backups.
-- Require up to 64,000 IOPS and 1,000 MiB/s per volume
+- Cheap/ Cost efficient EBS -- ST1 or SC1 since they are mechanical storage (HDD)
+- For throughput or streaming it should be  ST1
+- For boot volumes -- NOT ST1 or SC1
-- Require up to 80,000 IOPS and 2,375 MB/s per instance
+- GP2/3 -- up to 16,000 IOPS per volume.
+- IO1/2 -- up to 64000 IOPS (*256000 for IO2 BLOCKEXPRESS ), need to remember these high level of performances only is    possible if we use larger instance types.
+- You can take together individual EBS volumes and create a RAID0 set which gets combined performance of the individual EBS vloumes upto a max of 260,000 IOPS (Max possible IOPS on EC2 instance)
+- More than 260,000 IOPS if required then go for instance store volumes.

 When to use Instance Store